 THE HONOURABLE DANNY PEARSON MP

 Minister for Government Services

 1.1.
-This instrument commences on 18 February 2021 or the date of the Standards being gazetted, whichever is later.
-This is the third version of these Standards, and replaces the Standards issued on 1 March 2020.
+This instrument commences on 27 January 2022 or the date of the Standards being gazetted, whichever is later.
+This is the fourth version of these Standards, and replaces the Standards issued on 18 February 2021.

 2.2.
 Under section 41 of the Act, these Standards deal with issues including, but not limited to:

 a) digital and non-digital methods for verifying identity;